cboard-org/cboard-io/_i18n/en/help/help.md

 ###   <a name='CommunicatorBoards'></a>Communicator boards

+The default tab you will see in communicator builder is the communicator boards tab, that will display all boards included into your communicator.
+You can make changes in your communicator from following action buttons:

+* Remove board from communicator: this buttton will quit the board from communicator but WILL NOT delete the board from the database and it is still available under 'All my boards' tab.

+* Set board as root: this buttton will define the board as the first board to be displayed every time you login to Cboard.

 ![Communicator boards](/images/help/communicatorBoards.png "Communicator boards")

 ###   <a name='PublicBoards'></a>Public boards

 ![Public boards](/images/help/PublicBoards.png "Public boards")

+* Copy board: this buttton will create a copy of the board and it will add it into your communicator.
+As this is a copy of the public board, you can edit this board as you want without affecting the original public board.
 ###   <a name='Allmyboards'></a>All my boards

 ![All my boards](/images/help/AllmyBoards.png "All my boards")

+Please note that JUST registered users can access to this tab functionality.

+* Remove board from communicator: this buttton will quit the board from communicator but WILL NOT delete the board from the database and it is still available.

+* Add board to the communicator: this buttton will include the board to the communicator.

+* Publish board: This action will make public the board and it will be displayed under the public boards tab.
+Everybody can see your board.

+ * Unpublish board: This action will make the board private and it won't be displayed under the public boards tab.
+Nobody can see your board.

+ * Delete board: This action will delete the board and it cannot be recovered.
+The board will be removed from the database.